chirayupd/Hantek6022BE-Oscilloscope/OpenHantek Python APIs/README.md

 [Ho-Ro APIs](https://github.com/Ho-Ro/Hantek6022API)

+* Things like voltage divisions and sampling rates can be set in a python code.
+* Display waveforms in a Qt framework based frontend.
+* Perform zero calibration of the scope.
+* Capture data and storing it in csv file.
+* Calculating FFT and FT from the waveform.
+* Plot the captured data using the matplotlib.
+* Upload firmware instructions in the EEPROM.
+* We can simply run the commands in the linux terminal

 # Linux Installation

 Provided are bindings for libusb to operate DSO with simple python commands.
 As a user you can directly download the zip file from here or install the [releases](https://github.com/Ho-Ro/Hantek6022API/releases) or if you want to modify the python programs as a developer you need to clone the [repository](https://github.com/Ho-Ro/Hantek6022API#linux-install) and work with it more intensively.